AvianFlu/gpgstore/ReadMe.md

 ## Using the test data

 A file of test data, `test.json`, has been provided.
 Five public-private key pairs have also been provided - these match those specified in `test.json`.
+The user may either generate keys locally and change the "keyID" fields in the JSON accordingly, or use the testing keys.

 To use the provided key pairs, run the following in your `gpgstore` directory:

      gpg --import testpublic.key
      gpg --import-secret-keys testprivate.key

+Once the keys are imported, it is highly recommended that they be marked as 'trusted' for ease of use.
+First use:

+     gpg --list-keys

+Note the "user id" for each key - "Master Tier", "Tier Two", etc.  Now open the key editor:

+     gpg --edit-key "User ID"

+Where "User ID" is the name of each key.
+When the `gpg` prompt opens, type `trust`.
+Then set the trust of the key to 5.

 In closing, I remind all readers that private keys posted on github are not to be used for serious applications.